 So, did the Chernobyl tour live up to the expectations?
 Yes, it did.
 The day was very well organized and memorable.

-However, those who seek something larger than life won’t find it Chernobyl tour.
+However, those who seek something larger than life won’t find it while visiting Chernobyl.
 After all, The city of Pripyat was just a small Soviet city with nothing remarkable about.
 It was in no way different to thousands of other cities of the time and it’s only significant because of the way it was abandoned.

 Still, there’s nothing that beats the feel of intrigue you have when you get an open access to a huge, empty building with hundreds of rooms to explore.
 You never know what you’ll find behind the next door, the next corner, the next flight of stairs…